sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 ### @Epic :
 An Epic is set of work which can be divided in smaller stories.
 Basic Idea about EPIC can be found [**here**](https://www.atlassian.com/agile/project-management/epics)

+In summary, A large feature or theme that can span several releases is called EPIC

 - Scope Of Use : Methods & Classes
 - Parameters : Description string.
 - Example :